dbt-labs/docs.getdbt.com/website/docs/docs/introduction.md

 ### Database Connections
 dbt connects to your data warehouse to run data transformation queries.
 As such, you’ll need a data warehouse with source data loaded in it to use dbt. dbt natively supports connections to Snowflake, BigQuery, Redshift and Postgres data warehouses, and there’s a number of community-supported adapters for other warehouses (see [docs](available-adapters)).

-When you define your connection, you’ll also be able to specify the target schema where dbt should create your <Term id="model">models</Term> as tables and views.
+When you define your connection, you’ll also be able to specify the target schema where dbt should create your <Term id="model">models</Term> as tables and <Term id="view">views</Term>.
 See [Managing environments](managing-environments)  for more information on picking target schema names.

 ### dbt Commands